-Cigarette smoke extract induced a profound induction of IL-8 secretion that was concentration-dependent and maximal at the highest concentration tested (15 %)(Figure 3).
+Cigarette smoke extract induced a profound induction of IL-8 secretion that was concentration-dependent and maximal at the highest concentration tested (15%) (fig. 3).
 The effects of higher concentrations were not evaluated as these induced significant cell death.
-Interestingly, cigarette smoke extract alone did not induce the secretion of IL-6, whereas methacholine alone did induce IL-6 (Figure 3), suggesting that its pro-inflammatory effects are quite specific.
+Interestingly, cigarette smoke extract alone did not induce the secretion of IL-6, whereas methacholine alone did induce IL-6 (fig. 3), suggesting that its pro-inflammatory effects are quite specific.
 In addition to its ability to significantly increase IL-6 secretion, only a modest effect of methacholine was observed for IL-8 secretion in some experiments.
 The most profound induction of IL-8 secretion we observed occurred when cigarette smoke extract and methacholine were combined.
-For instance, although methacholine alone did not induce significant IL-8 secretion, it profoundly augmented the response induced by cigarette smoke extract, particularly at lower concentrations of CSE (Figure 3).
-No synergistic effects of methacholine and CSE on IL-6 secretion were observed.
-Further analysis of the interaction between methacholine and cigarette smoke extract indicated that the effects of methacholine were concentration dependent, with the most pronounced synergy observed at the highest concentration methacholine tested (10 μ M; Figure 4).
-Since the synergistic effect on IL-8 secretion was highest for 10 μ M methacholine and 5 % cigarette smoke extract, we used these conditions in further experiments to assess the muscarinic receptors involved.
+For instance, although methacholine alone did not induce significant IL-8 secretion, it profoundly augmented the response induced by cigarette smoke extract, particularly at lower concentrations of cigarette smoke extract (fig. 3).
+No synergistic effects of methacholine and cigarette smoke extract on IL-6 secretion were observed.
+Further analysis of the interaction between methacholine and cigarette smoke extract indicated that the effects of methacholine were concentration dependent, with the most pronounced synergy observed at the highest concentration methacholine tested (10 μM; fig. 4).
+Since the synergistic effect on IL-8 secretion was highest for 10 μM methacholine and 5% cigarette smoke extract, we used these